wwarthen/RomWBW/Source/Doc/SystemGuide.md

 will be performed.
 The Status (A) is a standard HBIOS result code.
 If there is no media in device, function will return an error status.

+**NOTE**: This function will always return MID_HD512 for hard disk devices.
+MID_HD1K is provided for use internally by operating systems that provide different filsystem formats depending on the partition table.
+This function cannot be used to determine if an HD1K formatted partition exists on the hard disk.

 ### Function 0x19 -- Disk Define Media (DIODEFMED)

 | **Entry Parameters**                   | **Returned Values**                    |